eee555/Solvable-Minesweeper/README.md

 目前属于漫长的开发阶段中，约1~3月更新一个版本，欢迎提issue、star、pull request、fork。

-MetaSweeper v3.1.0_beta is a minesweeper game developed by players who love minesweeper.
-Rather than simply repeating existing work, the project brought together a collection of modern designs for minesweeper games.
-Internal integration of three mine-detection engine + probability calculation engine + Optical Board Recognition (OBR) engine, with all six no guess mode + standard + Win7.
-Written in Python/PyQt5 and Rust, it gives consideration to development speed, memory safety and execution speed.
-Different from Arbiter's emphasis on checking cheating, FreeSweeper's emphasis on statistics, Minesweeper X's small, MetaSweeper developers hope to produce a highly intelligent Minesweeper.
-It looks like a normal standard minesweeper, but it can be resized by holding Down CTRL and scrolling through the wheel, it can adjust the transparency of the window, it can calculate the probability of whether each cell being a mine, and it can calculate the probability of whether each cell being a mine for other minesweeper by screen shot.
-The video player can analyze high-level abstract features of the video and show the probability of whether each cell being a mine in real time.
-In terms of gameplay, the weak guess and strong guess modes are unique and the only minesweeper with its own tutorial.
-For high play, it is also professional, able to calculate 3BV/s, STNB, RQP metrics and display.
-In addition, it doesn't bother the player, no window pops up when the player doesn't open it, and any window can be quickly closed by pressing the space bar.
+# Minesweeper v3.1.7 Developed by Enthusiasts

+Minesweeper v3.1.7 is a mineswering game developed by players who are passionate about the game.
+This project is not a simple repetition of existing work, but a concentration of modern design elements for minesweeper games.

+Advantages:

++ It **internally integrates three major mine-judging engines, an integrated board state machine, a probability calculation engine, and an Optical Board Recognition (OBR) engine**, offering performance advantages.

++ Written using Python/PyQt5 and Rust, the modules cooperate with each other and are integrated into one, balancing **development efficiency, memory safety, and execution speed**.
+The game interface is highly separated from the algorithms, and the self-developed toolbox is also open-source, following a more permissive MIT license, which can be installed via the command `pip install ms_toollib`.

++ In terms of game modes, it features **all six no-guess minesweeper modes, standard, and win7**, with unique modes for both weak and strong guesswork.

++ Aesthetically, it appears as a standard minesweeper, but it can **adjust its size** by holding down the ctrl key and scrolling the wheel, and adjust the **transparency** of the window.
+This is rare.

++ Pressing "space" calculates the probability of each cell being a mine in the board.
+This is rare.

++ Pressing "ctrl+space" enables **screenshot recognition** to calculate the probability of each cell being a mine in other minesweeper games.
+This is unique.

++ Its built-in video player can analyze high-level abstract features of recordings and display the probability of each cell being a mine in real-time.
+This is unique.
+It can play four mainstream formats of recordings: avf, rmv, mvf, and evf.
+This is rare.

++ It can calculate and display metrics such as 3BV/s, STNB, RQP, and allows for custom formulas.
+This is rare.

++ Comprehensive board filtering capabilities, configurable by the user.
+This is rare.

++ Defense capabilities against various cheating methods, including speed changers.

++ Internationalization, including languages such as Chinese, English, German, Polish, and more.

+Currently in the lengthy development phase, with updates approximately every 1 to 3 months, we welcome issues, stars, pull requests, and forks.

 ### 开发计划